Synaproot7321/PPL-FILTER-JAM-DETECTION/README.md

 Traditional inspection of filter blockages is time-consuming and often exposes operators to harsh environments.
 To address this, I developed a computer vision system capable of detecting clogging in PPL filters automatically.

 By integrating machine learning techniques and real-time image processing, the system achieved a **40% reduction in inspection time**, improving operational safety and maintenance efficiency.
+## 📌 Problem Statement

+In mining and industrial filtration processes, PPL filters play a crucial role in separating solids from liquids.
+Blockages in these filters can lead to process inefficiencies, equipment wear, and unexpected downtime.
+Manual inspection is often slow, imprecise, and exposes personnel to high-risk environments.

+---

+## 🎯 Project Objective

+To develop and deploy a **computer vision solution** that automatically detects blockages in PPL filters using real-time image analysis, thereby:

+- Reducing inspection time by at least **40%**
+- Improving safety by minimizing the need for manual inspection
+- Enabling predictive maintenance with early anomaly detection

 ## 🔧 Technologies Used